 Daydreams have been selected to launch The Atlantic magazine’s new video section.
 An exciting month, and a pleasure talking to The Atlantic about my work.
 You can read the article under interviews.

 Manhattan 4.33pm has been nominated in the Animation Award category in Rushes Soho Shorts Festival 2011 which takes place in London from the 21st– 28th July.

-This month has seen Manhattan 4.33pm flying with Boing Boing TV on Virgin American Airlines.
+This month has seen Manhattan 4.33pm flying with Boing Boing TV and Virgin American Airlines.
 It has also been selected as one of the winning films to be screened in over 200 cities worldwide with Art By Chance.
 With thanks to the selection jury, which included Walt Disney Producer Don Hahn, Executive Producer of Arte France Cinema Michel Reilac and Founder and Director of the British Independent Film Awards, Johanna Von Fischer and film journalist Nick Roddick.

 I discuss how I use digital photography in my films with journalist Giles Turnbull for PCN.
 You can read the full article under the Interview menu above.

-Copyright © 2010-2013 Lizzie Oxby.
+Copyright © 2010-2014 Lizzie Oxby.
 All Rights Reserved.